rhagelstrom/BetterCombatEffects/README.md

   * Rust Monster; TDMGADDS: Rust Metal
   * Rust Metal; DMG: -1; STACK;

-* **SDMGADD**  the SOURCE of the attack will add an effect to the TARGET when damage is done.
+* **SDMGADDT**  the SOURCE of the attack will add an effect to the TARGET when damage is done.
 The shadow is an example.

   * Strength Drain; STR: -1d4; STACK; RESTL
   * Shadow; SDMGADDT: Strength Drain